ChaitLabUCL/HeadphoneCheck_Test/README.md

 ## McDermott headphone test
 You can also use the headphone test developed by McDermott Lab using this set of codes!
 The detials of that task has been documented in [Woods KJP, Siegel MH, Traer J & McDermott JH (2017) Headphone screening to facilitate web-based auditory experiments.
-Attention, Perception & Psychophysics] (http://mcdermottlab.mit.edu/papers/Woods_etal_2017_headphone_screening.pdf).
-And you can also find their version of implementation on [here] (https://github.com/mcdermottLab/HeadphoneCheck).
+Attention, Perception & Psychophysics](http://mcdermottlab.mit.edu/papers/Woods_etal_2017_headphone_screening.pdf).
+And you can also find their version of implementation on [here](https://github.com/mcdermottLab/HeadphoneCheck).